OctopusDeploy/docs/docs/patterns/blue-green-deployments/blue-green-deployments-in-iis.md

 The general steps for this kind of deployment would be:

-1. Use aÂ [custom script](/docs/home/deploying-applications/custom-scripts.md) step to calculate a new port number so we can configure a binding you can use to warm up the new instance of your application.
+1. Use a [custom script](/docs/home/deploying-applications/custom-scripts.md) step to calculate a new port number so we can configure a binding you can use to warm up the new instance of your application.
 See this [blog post](https://octopus.com/blog/changing-website-port-on-each-deployment) for more details.
- 1. The new port number should end up in a variable likeÂ **`#{Octopus.Action[Calculate port number].Output.Port}`**
+ 1. The new port number should end up in a variable like **`#{Octopus.Action[Calculate port number].Output.Port}`**
-2. Use theÂ [IIS Websites and Application Pools](/docs/home/deploying-applications/iis-websites-and-application-pools.md) step to deploy a new instance of your web application into a new Web Site and Application Pool
+2. Use the [IIS Websites and Application Pools](/docs/home/deploying-applications/iis-websites-and-application-pools.md) step to deploy a new instance of your web application into a new Web Site and Application Pool
  1. Use an expression like `MyApp-#{``Octopus.Release.CurrentForEnvironment.Number}` for the Web Site Name and Application Pool Name
  2. Configure a binding to **`http://localhost:#{Octopus.Action[Calculate port number].Output.Port}`**
 3. Make sure your new instance is warmed up and completely ready to process requests.